QuarkNerd/blog/ceberhardt/_posts/2020-05-01-rendering-one-million-points-with-d3.md

 image: ceberhardt/assets/d3fc-webgl/hathi-library-visualisation.png
 ---

+*Read the follow on post [to this one which optimises the loading behaviour to use Apache Arrow]({{site.baseurl}}/2021/10/15/efficiently-loading-massive-d3-datasets-using-apache-arrow.html).*

 This blog post introduces the WebGL components which we recently added to [D3FC](https://d3fc.io/), this suite of components make it easy to render charts with a very large number of datapoints using D3.
 Throughout this post I'll describe the creation of the following visualisation, which displays 1 million books from the Hathi Trust library as showcase for what these components are capable of:

 <img src="{{site.baseurl}}/ceberhardt/assets/d3fc-webgl/hathi-library-visualisation.png"/>